jamesw343/PixMob_IR/README.md

 * `attack`, `sustain`, and `release`: See [IR Command Fields: Attack, Sustain, and Release](#ir-command-fields-attack-sustain-and-release)
 * `chance`: See [IR Command Fields: Chance](#ir-command-fields-chance)
 * `restrict group id`: See [IR Command Fields: Restrict Group ID](#ir-command-fields-restrict-group-id)
+* `spren`: If equal to 1'b1, set the post-release enable bit in CFG0 mode configuration flags.

 ### IR Command: Color 1 Rapidly Followed by Color 2
 Color 1 is briefly displayed for approximately 25ms with no attack or release timers (these intervals are not user-configurable), followed by Color 2 for a slightly longer period.
 The RGB values of Color 2 are saved in CFG0 memory.